open-engineering-academy/source/memo3.md

-Yes.
+# Memo 3

 A strong improvement would be to make the Open Engineering Ecosystem not just a reference system, but a generative one: definitions should naturally lead to realizations.

 The key shift is this: